-This type of migraine is sometimes difficult to diagnose because the debilitating head pain that is often the hallmark of migraine attacks is absent.
+Though the term “acephalgic migraine” is not listed as a migraine type by the International Headache Society’s ICHD-3 guidelines, it is understood to be a migraine without the debilitating head pain.
 Women suffer from this type of migraine more often than men.
 It is also seen in children and sometimes, it tends to run in families.

 Other names for acephalgic migraine.